 Message from the Chair

 It is an honor to serve as the new Chairman of the Board for the Baltimore City Chamber of Commerce.
-Not only are we here to foster relationships within the business community, but also to be a preferred resource to further relevant interests of businesses.
-It is my hope that our members become increasingly active with the City Chamber by networking at our events, and participating in collaborative opportunities where possible.
+Not only are we here to foster relationships within the business community, but also to be a preferred resource to provide for the needs of local businesses and be their champion for representation.
+It is my hope that our members become increasingly active with the City Chamber by networking at our events, finding ways to help one-another and participating in collaborative opportunities whenever possible.

-We have a lot of exciting things planned and are innovatively working to build a stronger Chamber this year.
-We will join forces with other Chambers and organizations that impact our members’ ability to do business.
-This year we will build partnerships and develop programs around education, leadership, grant opportunities, advocacy, access to capital, youth professional development, and entrepreneurship.
+We have a lot of exciting occasions planned and are innovatively working to build a stronger Chamber this year.
+We will join forces with other Chambers and organizations that impact our members’ ability to thrive in business.
+This year we will build partnerships and develop programs around leadership, grant opportunities, advocacy, professional development, entrepreneurship and access to capital.
+We seek to adapt to the progressive needs of our membership through providing a multitude of forums to engage others in diverse formats.

-I expect to see rapid growth for the Baltimore City Chamber of Commerce in 2016.
-I’m proud to work with a dedicated Board of Directors and Staff to promote, advocate, and enhance a very positive business environment in Baltimore.
+I expect to see exponential growth for the Baltimore City Chamber of Commerce in 2018.
+I am proud to work with a dedicated Board of Directors, Committees and Staff to promote, advocate, and enhance a very positive business environment in Baltimore.
 We welcome you to join the Chamber and grow with us!

 Baltimore City Chamber of Commerce